 Identifying your Goals

 Once a community decides to host an MMC event, we work with you to identify what you’re hoping to accomplish by hosting a workshop.
-Maybe you are excited about paperless song leading and want to create a coalition of a few local churches to sponsor a workshop that will benefit your whole city or region.
+Maybe you are excited about paperless song leading and want to create a coalition of a few faith communities to sponsor a workshop that will benefit your whole city or region.
 Or maybe you want to hire one or two presenters who have experience using paperless song leading in worship to consult with you about implementing the practice in a new service you are starting with your congregation.
 There are lots of possibilities, and the first step is to be able to state clearly what you’re hoping for in hosting a workshop.

 Working with Presenters